A Guide to branding your personal training business and why it’s necessary.

 Once the colors are chosen, then comes the exciting part that everyone associates branding with – the logo.
 There are lots of avenues for creating a logo if attempting a DIY method.
 The first two tools that are extremely helpful are Wix and Canva.
 Wix has a logo generator that uses the client’s specifications to auto-generate a large number of logo options that the user can go on and edit.
 Canva has a vast amount of templates to choose from to start the process of creating a logo.
 Also, there are endless amounts of logo generators on the web.
 With all of these methods, users run the risk of creating a logo that is not completely unique and representative of the business.

 If not confident in your design skills, then let us do it for you!
 Submit some information about your business and any design references you like.
 After that, give us a week or two to develop your logo and custom app!
 Wait… What is a custom app you say?

 Well check this out:

-FitSW offers trainers and gyms the ability to custom brand their apps when they use our software.
+FitSW offers trainers and gyms a feature to custom brand their apps when they use our software.
 Simply submit a logo and a design to apply to the app icon and the landing screen on mobile devices.
 We can customize the experience trainers and their clients have when they use the app.
 This is extremely helpful for trainers and gyms in both client acquisition and retention because it adds a level of credibility and professionalism.
 According to this Hubspot article, a 5% increase in customer retention shows a 25% increase in profits.
 Therefore, custom branding is another method in our holistic approach to helping trainers boost their business.

 Slap your brand on everything!